Jack-Modifications/Alakit-Town/README.md

 # Installing via - .dze, .xml [DZE ONLY]
 1. If you choose to install this via .dze (DayZ Editor Loader) please follow these instructions:

+**DZE ONLY INSTALLATION COMING SOON, CURRENTLY MISSING AN IMPORTANT FILE!**

 # Installing via - Init.c, .dze, .xml
 2.  - IF you choose to install this via `init.c` you please follow these instructions.